codecrafters-io/build-your-own-redis/stage_descriptions/streams-02-cf6.md

 A [Redis stream](https://redis.io/docs/latest/develop/data-types/streams/) is used to store a sequence of entries in chronological order at a given key.
 Each entry consists of a unique ID and one or more key-value pairs.

-For example, if you were using a Redis stream to store data for a temperature & humidity monitor, the stream might look like this:
+For example, if you were using a Redis stream to store real-time data from a temperature & humidity monitor, the stream might look like this:

 ```yaml
 entries: